marttcw/martwm/README.md

 # martwm
-martwm - Martin's Window Manager
+martwm - Martin's Window Manager for X made in C99 and xcb

+## Dependencies
+* [xcb](https://xcb.freedesktop.org/) - Usually part of any systems with Xorg/X11 installed
+  * xcb-randr
+  * xcb-keysyms
+  * xcb-ewmh

 ## Compile
 To compile the WM (as release build):